 Circulating air throughout your home via HVAC equipment removes humidity.
 With a single-stage system, the humidity is reduced quickly because the HVAC system always operates at maximum capacity.
 Two-stage systems do not remove as much moisture as the single-stage designs, but humidity levels do tend to be below what is considered healthy indoor humidity levels.
 Because variable-speed systems operate at less than 100% capacity most of the time and gradually adjust capacity as needed, less moisture is removed from the air inside your home.
 This equates to healthier humidity levels in the summer and winter.

 Due to the on/off design of single-stage HVAC systems, you always hear the fan running when the system is heating or cooling your home.
 The variable-speed design means that the fan is blowing at a lower speed most of the time.
-The lower fan speed translates into quieter operation where you may not even notice fan noise or the running of other equipment in your HVAC system.
+The lower fan speed translates into a quieter operation where you may not even notice fan noise or the running of other equipment in your HVAC system.

 Ideal for Both Humid and Dry Climates